-is a measure of the current assets divided by the current liabilities and as a benchmark the City has set a limit of 1, hence at no point in time should this ratio be less than 1.
-For the 2024/25 MTREF the current ratio is 1,4:1 and 1,3:1 and 1,3:1 for the two outer years of the MTREF.
-Going forward it will be necessary to improve these levels and maintain them at a consistent level of 1,5:1 and above.
+For the 2025/26 MTREF the current ratio is 1:1 as well as for the two outer years of the MTREF.
+Going forward it will be necessary to improve these levels and maintain them at a consistent level of 1.5:1 and above.